adamedx/autographps/ROADMAP.md

 * Fix measure-graph in beta where enum type with no enum members broke beta schema processing and all type functionality
 * Add headers to certain commands like set-graphitem, new-graphitem, get-graphitem, remove-graphitem
 * Remove-GraphItem should work with items created by autographps-sdk like application (fixed by taking an update to autographps-sdk)
+* Add custom list formats for graph service principal and application
+* Add -property / select to Get-GraphRelatedItem and related commands

 ### Postponed